 Leaking Refrigerant

-If you notice that the condenser unit’s side panels are freezing up, refrigerant is likely to be leaking from your air conditioner.
+If you notice that the condenser unit’s side panels are freezing up, refrigerant is likely to be leaking from your AC unit.
 When refrigerant gets to a very low level, The evaporator coils will become very cold and the air that touches it will freeze.
 You may also hear a hissing sound when this happens.
 Your house may be uncomfortably humid.
 Leaking refrigerant can cause poisoning, so it is very important to get a reliable air conditioner repair professional to your home right away.

 Outside Weather

 Although you may only be comfortable when it is rather chilly, You should not run your air conditioner unless it is hot outside.
 When you run an air conditioner in weather that is under 63 degrees, the pressure might go down.
-You should never set the air conditioner to the same temperature as outside.
+You should never set the AC unit to the same temperature as outside.
 A ceiling fan may help to keep the air circulating and generate a breeze if you are too hot when you are inside.

 Faulty Fan

-If the fan in your air conditioner is not working properly, it can interfere with airflow and cause the evaporator coil to freeze.
+If the fan in your air conditioner is not working properly, it can interfere with air flow and cause the evaporator coil to freeze.

 The fan enables the cold air to come through the house and to blow the warm air outside.
 When a fan is loose or worn down it will not work very well or at all.
 Condensation will continue to accumulate in the coils.
 Water will build up and the coils will freeze.